Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 The pumpkin weighed 1,810.5 lb.
 (821.23 kg), and although it is the largest in diameter jack-o’-lantern carved, it is not the heaviest.

 The largest jack-o’-lantern to be carved based on weight was carved by a team of three on October 6, 2018, weighing 2,077 lb (942.11 kg).

 It is illegal to dress as a nun or priest in Alabama.

 There aren’t many laws around Halloween that influence your outfit choice.

-In Alabama it is a criminal offence if you dress as a priest or nun.
+In Alabama, it is a criminal offense if you dress as a priest or nun.
 That includes any member of the clergy of any religion.

 If you are caught dressed as one, you could face a fine or even be arrested.

 “Whoever, being in a public place, fraudulently pretends by garb or outward array to be a minister of any religion, or nun, priest, rabbi or other member of the clergy, is guilty of a misdemeanor and, upon conviction, shall be punished by a fine not exceeding $500.00 or confinement in the county jail for not more than one year, or by both such fine and imprisonment.”